 - Primary Feature: 2x Rapid Rewards points per dollar spent on purchases from Southwest and its hotel and car rental partners, 1x Rapid Rewards point per dollar spent on all other purchases.

-- Introductory Bonus Offer: 40,000 Rapid Rewards points if you make $1,000 worth of qualifying purchases in the first 3 months.
+- Introductory Bonus Offer: Earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.

 What’s Interesting about Southwest Rapid Rewards® Premier

 True to its name, this card gives you opportunities to earn points, fast.
 With the introductory offer, you can earn earn 40,000 points after you spend $1,000 on purchases in the first 3 months your account is open.
 Card members also receive an anniversary bonus of 6,000 points each year.
 This is particularly handy if you’re trying to meet the requirements for the Southwest Companion Pass, which basically gets you free flights for a traveling companion, taxes and fees aside.
 The pass is valid from the date you become eligible to the end of the following calendar year.
 While earning the pass won’t be easy, as you’ll need 125,000 Rapid Rewards points or enough qualifying one-way flights per calendar year, it can literally save you thousands of dollars once you have access to it.

 Spending on the Southwest Rapid Rewards Premier card gets you tier-qualifying points too, and having enough of these will give you A-List or A-List Preferred Status.
 You get 1,500 tier-qualifying points for every $10,000 spent on the card, up to a maximum of 15,000 tier-qualifying points per year.
 While the perks for being on the A-List and A-List Preferred vary, we’re talking about cool things like priority check-in, free same-day standby, bigger bonus points for Southwest flights and free Wi-Fi.